Mauthner cell: The C-start

 A C-start is a type of a very quick startle or escape reflex that is employed by fish and amphibians (including larval frogs and toads).
 There are two sequential stages in the C-start: first, the head rotates about the center of mass towards the direction of future escape, and the body of the animal exhibits a curvature that resembles a letter C; then, at the second stage, the animal is propelled forward.
 The duration of these stages varies from species to species from about 10 to 20 ms for the first stage, and from 20 to 30 ms for the second.
 In fish this forward propulsion does not require contraction of the antagonistic muscle, but results from the body stiffness and the hydrodynamic resistance of the tail.
 When an antagonistic muscular contraction does occur during stage 2, the fish rotates in the opposite direction, producing a counter-turn, and a directional change.

+Some water snakes (Tentacled Snake) exploit the reflex by wiggling part of their body towards the prey fish to trigger the C-start, while the head is curved around the other side of the fish so that the C-start sends it toward the snake's mouth.

+C-starts are also used in hunting behaviour by some predatory fish.
+Archerfish perform a C-start as soon as they have shot their insect prey, to grab it immediately as it falls into the water.
+To prevent the prey from being stolen by more numerous competitors such as halfbeaks, archerfish have some of the fastest known C-starts among bony fish except pike.
+The kinematics of predictive C-starts in these fish is identical to the escape reflex of the same individuals, suggesting that a voluntary decision may be tapping into this reflex circuit.